Skip to main content

 Confirm the payment

-Watch the matching transaction move from Pending to Completed in Transactions, and trace Request → Payment → Fulfillment in Events.
+Watch the matching transaction land as Completed in Transactions, and trace REQUEST → SUCCESS in Events.
 MPP returns a Payment-Receipt header on success.

 When to use Tempo Wallet